masmovil/bazel-rules/README.md

 ### sops_decrypt

 You can decrypt as many secrets as you want using `sops_decrypt` rule.
-Use the rule attribute `src` to provide the encrypted secrets you want to decrypt.
+Use the rule attribute `src` to provide the encrypted secrets that you want to decrypt.
 The rule also needs the sops config file with the keyring id in order to decrypt files (`.sops.yaml`).
 You can provide it using the `sops_yaml` rule attribute.

 Example of use: